By understanding these basic principles of design, designers can create works that convey their intended message effectively.

 The principles of design are rooted in the history of visual arts and have been developed and refined over time.

-What are the principles of design and its example?
+What are the principles of design and their examples?

-Although they are no strict rules that must be followed, they provide a useful framework for designers to create compositions that are visually harmonious and effective.
+Although there are no strict rules that must be followed, they provide a useful framework for designers to create compositions that are visually harmonious and effective

 These elements can be used in combination to create compositions that are aesthetically pleasing and that communicate a specific message.